-Hundreds of demonstrators gathered in downtown Portland Tuesday night to oppose President Donald Trump’s return to the White House and his policies, accusing him of targeting immigrants and members of the LGBTQ community.
+Hundreds of demonstrators gathered in downtown Portland Tuesday night to oppose President Donald Trump’s return to the White House and his policies, accusing him of targeting immigrants and people who are LGBTQ+.

 The demonstration at Tom McCall Waterfront Park was a peaceful, if forceful, denunciation of Trump and the flurry of executive orders he signed after his inauguration, which included pardons for Jan.
 6 defendants and a move to curb birthright citizenship.